 The name has been suggested after observing the paradoxical decrease in curve plotting with increased antigen concentration appearing as a hook.
 Until and unless hCG concentration reaches up to 1,000,000 ml/ml, you cannot observe the hook in the urine hCG test.
 It is also seen in the gestational trophoblastic disease.
 Plus, the hook effect also results in false-negative results in normal pregnancies.

 6- Improper Testing Technique:

-Another common reason for false negative pregnancy test result is the improper or erratic testing technique.
-Most of the test sticks need to be saturated in urine for getting the accurate results.
+Another common reason for a false negative pregnancy test result is the improper or erratic testing technique.
+Most of the test sticks need to be saturated in urine for getting accurate results.
 So, if you do not leave the test strip in the urine for a long duration as mentioned then there are chances of getting false negative or false positive pregnancy test results.
-Go through how to use pregnancy test kit to make the most out of the home pregnancy kits.
+Go through how to use a pregnancy test kit to make the most out of the home pregnancy kits.

 7- Expired Pregnancy Kit:

 Check the expiry date of the pregnancy test strip before purchasing.
 You cannot trust the results of the expired kit.

 What to do when you get False Negative Results?